the-chaingang/ethereal/README.md

 ## Network topology and configuration

-Our default network consists of a single bootnode and two full nodes.
+Our default network consists of a single bootnode, a single full node, and a single mining node.
 For more information about private ethereum networks, refer to the [ethereum/go-ethereum documentation on the subject](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster).

 The network is specified in [docker-compose.yaml](./docker-compose.yaml).
 If you would like to deploy a network with a different topology, this is the place to start.